goro-dim/The-Oops-Fixed-It-Cloud-Machine/README.md

          *  DEBUG: Detailed information, typically used for diagnosing problems.
          *  INFO: General information about the script's execution.
          *  WARNING: Indicates potential issues or unexpected events.
-         *  ERROR: Signals that an error has occurred, but the script may continue.
          *  CRITICAL: A severe error that may cause the script to terminate.

 ---